QInfer/python-qinfer/doc/source/guide/rb.rst

-Randomized benchmarking allows for extracting information about the fidelity of a quantum operation by exploiting *twirling* errors over an approximate implementation of the Clifford group.
+Randomized benchmarking allows for extracting information about the fidelity of a quantum operation by exploiting *twirling* errors over an approximate implementation of the Clifford group [KL+08]_.
 This provides the advantage that the fidelity can be learned without simulating the dynamics of a quantum system.
 Instead, benchmarking admits an analytic form for the survival probability for an arbitrary input state in terms of the strength :math:`p` of an equivalent